xqwen/fastenloc/README.md

 # License

 Software distributed under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See [LICENSE](http://www.gnu.org/licenses/gpl-3
-.0.en.html) for more details.
+See [LICENSE](http://www.gnu.org/licenses/gpl-3.0.en.html) for more details.

 ## Tutorial and guideline

-A detailed tutorial is provided in [``tutorial``](https://https://github.com/xqwen/fastenloc/tree/master/tutorial/) directory.
+A detailed tutorial is provided in [``tutorial``](https://github.com/xqwen/fastenloc/tree/master/tutorial/) directory.
 Briefly, three main steps are required for a complete analysis

 1. Prepare eQTL annotation
 2. Prepare GWAS sumary (in term of posterior inclusion probabilities, or PIPs)
 3. Run fastenloc

 We distribute pre-computed eQTL annotations from GTEx (v8) data.
-In the simplest case, the required GWAS PIPs can be computed from single-SNP association summary-statistics (e.g., z-scores and p-values).
+In the simplest case, the required GWAS PIPs can be computed from single-SNP association summary-statistics (e.g., z-scores and p-values) using [``torus``](https://github.com/xqwen/torus/)

 ## GTEx v8 multi-tissue eQTL annotations for fastENLOC